Understanding SEO Jargon

-Here are 25 of the most popularly used terms when it comes to learning SEO, speaking with your SEO Company and optimizing your website.
+Here are 25 of the most popularly used SEO terms when it comes to learning SEO, speaking with your SEO Company and optimizing your website.

 Algorithm or Search Algorithm – a set of instructions for determining which web pages should be listed for a Search Result and in what order.
 Google uses over 200 factors to determine what results to deliver to an individual searcher.
+See this article for the History of Google Algorithm Updates.

 Alt Tag – text assigned to graphical elements to help the Search Engines see and understand the graphic.